lenguyenhcm325/fullstack-serverless-project/README.md

 - Every git commit serves as a checkpoint for rollback in case there are errors or failed deployment.

-### User Authorization via JWT Token for DynamoDB Access - [Code for Handling JWT Token](https://github.com/lenguyenhcm325/fullstack-serverless-project/blob/main/amplify/backend/function/tasksHandler/src/method_handlers/utilities.py)
+### JWT Token-Based User Authorization for DynamoDB Access - [Code for JWT Token Handling](https://github.com/lenguyenhcm325/fullstack-serverless-project/blob/main/amplify/backend/function/tasksHandler/src/method_handlers/utilities.py)

-- Upon receiving a JWT Token, the backend will validaate it.
-Users are granted access to data only if the UID claim in the JWT token matches the partition key or primary key in DynamoDB.
-Any attemps to access data associated with a different user will be denied.
+- Upon receiving a JWT Token inside a request's header, the backend AWS Lambda will verify it.
+Data access is permitted only if the JWT's UID claim is the same with the DynamoDB's partition or primary key.
+Unauthorized access attempts are blocked.

-- Example of validating request to access user information route, if the user IDs mismatch, lambda would response with `401 Unauthorized`
+- Below is a code snippet illustrating how a request to retrieve user information is authenticated.
+If there's a user ID mismatch, the Lambda function responds with `401 Unauthorized`.

 ```javascript
 // index.py snippet